Gana Art Center

-Construction of a contemporary art gallery, interior fit-out, and museum exhibition design.
+Construction of a contemporary art gallery, interior design and museography.

-Pyung Chang Dong is a primarily residential, and very hilly suburban district of Seoul.
-The Gana gallery chose this exceptionally well-exposed site on a very steep slope to install, in a new building, a space entirely dedicated to contemporary art.
-It would also make significant references to Korea's artistic past.
+Pyung Chang Dong is a rather residential, hilly area on the outskirts of Seoul.
+Gana Gallery has chosen this exceptionally well exposed site, on a very steep slope, to set up in a new building, a place entirely dedicated to contemporary art, but which will make extensive references to the Korean artistic past.

-The architectural design presents a contrast between the lightness of the reception and restaurant areas, which is very glassy but also very warm thanks to the use of tropical wood sunscreens, and the solid, durable aspect of the art exhibition spaces.
-These are very distinctive within the space, and presented as monolithic blocks of white, etched Italian stone, the colour of which marries particularly well with the landscape and Korean light.
-These sharp-edged blocks are lifted from the ground and appear as though laid on a bed of thin wooden lines.
+The architectural approach chosen contrasts the lightness of the reception and restaurant areas, which are very glazed and warm thanks to the use of tropical wood sunshades, with the massive and perennial aspect of the art exhibition areas, which are strongly marked in space and treated as monolithic blocks of white Italian bush-hammered stone, the colour of which blends particularly well with the Korean landscape and light.
+These sharp-edged blocks are lifted off the ground and appear to be placed on a bed of thin wooden lines.